Frequency

 • Start with a short session of five to ten minutes and notice your response.

-• Pair it with a simple intention: one small action you would like to begin.
+• Pair it with one small action you would like to begin.

 • Keep the volume comfortable; this is a tone, not a workout playlist.